gsalzer/skelcodes/README.md

 | 13xxxxxx  |    35,947  |           24,357 |
 | total     |   248,328  |          115,594 |

-The file `info.csv` contains supplementary data for each bytecode (see below for details).
-The scripts `runtime/database2csv.sql` and `runtime/csv2files.bash` folder document the extraction process.
+The file `info.csv` contains supplementary data for each bytecode, whereas `contract2skelcode.csv.zip` maps the deployed contracts to the skelcodes in this repository.
+See below for details.

+The scripts `runtime/database2csv.sql` and `runtime/csv2files.bash` folder
+document the extraction process.
 They are not overly useful if you don't have access to the database they refer to.
 Etherscan provides source code with additional information, packed in a `json` file.
-The script `source/json2sol.py` can be used to extract the source code itself.
+The script `source/json2sol.py` can be used to extract the source code from such a file.

 ## Selection of bytecodes